christhesoul/christhesoul.github.io/_posts/2019-02-11-classy-ruby.md

 is that a **class method** is really just an instance method on the `Class` object.

-But **that's impossible** because every user defined class is an instance of the `Class` object, and so there'd be all kinds of naming collisions.
+But **that's impossible**, right?
+Because if every user-defined class would be an instance of the `Class` object, every class method must be instance method on `Class` itself. there'd be all kinds of naming collisions.

+Yeah, that's not what's happening.

 So how the devil does Ruby define a class method?